statistical-learning-seminars/statistical-learning-seminars.github.io/index.md

 estimated using historical reporting delays.
 The methodology takes into account the observed distribution pattern of the lag.
 It is derived from the "removal method", a well-established estimation framework in the field of ecology.
 We show how the method works for both the Swedish and the UK death count.
+This is joint work with Adam Altmejd and Joacim Rocklöv.

 Related Papers
 : [Nowcasting Covid-19 statistics reported withdelay: a case-study of Sweden](https://arxiv.org/abs/2006.06840)